GhostManager/DomainCheck/README.md

 # DomainCheck

 DomainCheck is designed to assist operators with monitoring changes related to their domain names.
 This includes negative changes in categorization, VirusTotal detections, and appearances on malware blacklists.
-DomainCheck currently works only with NameCheap.
+DomainCheck currently works only with Namecheap.

-DomainCheck pulls a list of domains registered under the provided NameCheap account and then reviews each one to ensure it is ready to be used.
-This involves checking to see if Whois Guard is enabled, the domain is not expired, the domain is properly categorized, the domain has not been flagged in VirusTotal or tagged with a bad category, and the domain is not blacklisted for spam.
+DomainCheck pulls a list of domains registered under the provided Namecheap account and then reviews each one to ensure it is ready to be used.
+This involves checking to see if Namecheap's WhoisGuard is enabled, the domain is not expired, the domain is properly categorized, the domain has not been flagged in VirusTotal or tagged with a bad category, and the domain is not blacklisted for spam.

 ## Information Sources